jostrm/azure-enterprise-scale-ml/README.md

 - A: Yes, ESML are an accelerator to `DEFINE` Azure ML Pipelines, which can have a `Synapse Spark step` or `DataBricksStep`, where you can wrhite `PySpark`
 - A: **But, first**. `What is BIG DATA?` I asked my collegeus on the Databricks team:

-    - A: -Well, If you have data below 8-10TB, No, but this is a grey zone here.
+    - A: Well, If you have data below 8-10TB, Not really but this is a grey zone here:
-    - A: ..If <1TB - definetely not BIG data.
+    - A: If above 10GB-1TB, its not really BIG DATA, but Pandas datafram with `modin` or `PySpark` will bring you more fun.
-    - A: ...Above 10TB - Yes.
+    - A: Above 10TB - Yes.
 Here you need a spark cluster.
-Azure ML CPU clusters is not a good tool here.
+Azure ML CPU clusters & Pandas dataframes are not a good tool here.
-    - AND: Looking at my own recent experience (past 2 years) - helping customers in 13 ML projects.
+    - AND: Looking at my own recent experience (past 2-3 years) helping customers in +15 ML projects:

-        - None of the 13 ML-projects (models) was close to being BIG DATA (e.g. well below 1TB)
+        - None of those ML-projects (models) was close to being BIG DATA (e.g. well below 10GB).
+(Often when training or scoring data with ML, we work with subsets of data)
         - A few was 100-500MB
         - Most was 50-100MB
         - Some was <15 MB